moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 ## Substrate API Transaction Fees {: #substrate-api-transaction-fees }

-For Tanssi, non-EVM Continaer chains and EVM Appchains, all the information around fee data for transactions sent via the Substrate API can be extracted from the following block endpoint:
+For Tanssi non-EVM Appchains and EVM Appchains, all the information around fee data for transactions sent via the Substrate API can be extracted from the following block endpoint:

 ```text
 GET /blocks/{blockId}